Dr Mark Wade

 Summary

-I am a Lecturer in Genetics in the Department of Biomedical Sciences at the University of Hull where I lead the Cancer Epigenetics Team.
+I am a Senior Lecturer in Molecular Genetics in the Hull York Medical School Centre for Biomedicine (Hull) l where I lead the Cancer Epigenetics Team.

 Prior to my current role I was a post-doctoral research associate in the lab of Dr Luke Gaughan from 2012-2017 studying the role of histone demethylase (HDMs) enzymes in breast cancer.
 In particular the function of the HDMs KDM4B and KDM3A and their role in estrogen receptor signalling.

-My current research continues to investigate the role of epigenetic regulatory enzymes in cancer development and progression, particularly in breast cancer, in an aim to identify novel therapeutic targets.
+My current research continues to investigate the role of epigenetic regulatory enzymes in cancer development and progression, particularly in breast cancer and glioblastoma, in an aim to identify novel therapeutic targets.
 My current interests lie in 'epi-reader' proteins which recognise and interpret histone modifications in order to control gene expression.

-I am module coordinator for the Level 4 Principles of Genetics module and teach on the Level 5 Molecular Genetics and Proteomics module and Level 6 Human Genetics module.
+On the Biomedical Sciences undergraduate programme I am module coordinator for the Level 6 Human Genetics module and teach on the Level 4 Principles of Genetics module and Level 5 Molecular Genetics and Proteomics module.
 I also supervise undergraduate students for their Independent Research Projects at Level 6 and MSc by Thesis postrgraduate students and teach on the Level 4 and 5 skills modules.

 Recent outputs